simeydotme/jQuery-ui-Slider-Pips/README.md

 // First of all attach a slider to an element.
 $('.element').slider({opts});

-// Then you can give it pips and numbers!
+// Then you can give it pips and labels!
 $('.element').slider('pips', {
-    first: 'number',
+    first: 'label',
-    last: 'number',
+    last: 'label',
-    rest: 'pip'
+    rest: 'pip',
+    labels: ['label1', 'label2', ...]
 });

 // And finally can add floaty numbers (if desired)
 $('.element').slider('float', {